학술논문

 Abstract

-Prompt engineering is effective for controlling the output of text-to-image (T2I) generative models, but it is also laborious due to the need for manually crafted prompts.
-This challenge has spurred the development of algorithms for automated prompt generation.
-However, these methods often struggle with transferability across T2I models, require white-box access to the underlying model, and produce non-intuitive prompts.
-In this work, we introduce PRISM, an algorithm that automatically identifies human-interpretable and transferable prompts that can effectively generate desired concepts given only black-box access to T2I models.
-Inspired by large language model (LLM) jailbreaking, PRISM leverages the in-context learning ability of LLMs to iteratively refine the candidate prompts distribution for given reference images.
-Our experiments demonstrate the versatility and effectiveness of PRISM in generating accurate prompts for objects, styles and images across multiple T2I models, including Stable Diffusion, DALL-E, and Midjourney.
+Prompt engineering is an effective but labor-intensive way to control text-to-image (T2I) generative models.
+Its time-intensive nature and complexity have spurred the development of algorithms for automated prompt generation.
+However, these methods often struggle with transferability across T2I models, require white-box access to the underlying model, or produce non-intuitive prompts.
+In this work, we introduce PRISM, an algorithm that automatically produces human-interpretable and transferable prompts that can effectively generate desired concepts given only black-box access to T2I models.
+Inspired by large language model (LLM) jailbreaking, PRISM leverages the in-context learning ability of LLMs to iteratively refine the candidate prompt distribution built upon the reference images.
+Our experiments demonstrate the versatility and effectiveness of PRISM in generating accurate prompts for objects, styles, and images across multiple T2I models, including Stable Diffusion, DALL-E, and Midjourney.